 As in any graduate level course, you will be challenged to move beyond the knowledge and skills that you bring to the class.
 You can expect to be busy; as a rough estimate, you should allow 10-12 hours per week for class assignments.
 Included in the 10-12 hours each week is time to complete projects and related activities.
 You'll be glad to know that you don't have to show up for class at a certain time!
 All you need to do is complete assignments before the published deadline at the end of each week.

 During the term, I encourage everyone to use the course discussion tools to help each other find relevant materials, learn about interesting geospatial applications for emergency management, and exchange ideas about your proposals.

 My colleagues and I have worked hard to make this the most effective and convenient educational experience possible.
 How much and how well you learn is ultimately up to you.
 You will succeed if you are diligent about keeping up with the class schedule and if you take advantage of opportunities to communicate with me, as well as with your fellow students.

 For a more detailed look at what will be covered in each lesson, as well as due dates for our assignments and activities, please refer to the semester-specific course schedule that is part of this syllabus (see "Course Schedule").

 By the end of this course, you will have gained a detailed understanding of emergency management as an application domain for geospatial science.
-You will be able to produce effective analyses, project reports and proposals to support geospatial research and development, implementation, or training activities in emergency management., In addition, you will be abel to:
+You will be able to produce effective analyses, project reports, and proposals to support geospatial research and development, implementation, or training activities in emergency management.
+In addition, you will be able to:

-- Determine which specific geospatial capabilities and kinds of data are required to support emergency management work at each stage;
+- determine which specific geospatial capabilities and types of data are required to support emergency management work at each stage;